CloudGlitch/WritePad/README.md

 # weberg-writepad
-## weberg writepad v1 created by Weber Studios
+## weberg writepad v1 created by Weberg Studios
 ### wrte and edit you sentences